mattddailey/AOC/README.md

-A new repo for AdventOfCode 2024, and potentially future years
+A new repo for Advent Of Code 2024 and beyond